photo © Louise Shapcott

 Picinisco in The Val Di Comino

-Picinisco is perched high on a ridge (850 metres above sea level) on the slopes of the Monti Meta mountain range which overlooks the Val di Comino.
-The mountain slopes around the little town are surrounded by woodland with beech, chestnut and oak trees.
+Picinisco is perched high on a ridge (850 metres above sea level) on the slopes of the Monti Meta mountain range which overlooks the beautiful Val di Comino.
+The mountain slopes around the little town are clad in woodland of beech, chestnut and oak trees.
 The local inhabitants are known as piciniscani.

 Picinisco is also made up of several neighbouring hamlets which include Fontitune, Valleporcina, Casale, Liscia, San Gennaro, San Giuseppe, Le Serre, San Pietro and Castellone and Colleposta.